rjames86/taskpaper/Readme.md

 - read due dates for tasks if they exist
 - add tags to tasks when creating tasks
 - set due dates for tasks
+- returning subprojects fails if you get the subprojects at the very bottom of a list